Previously, we shared 5 easy ways to find balance and prevent age-related falls.

 Worse, too much calcium can actually lead to a number of adverse side affects—including a 250% increase in mortality from all causes.

-Vitamin D actually plays a more important role than calcium, as it is responsible for telling the body how to use the calcium it has.
+Believe it or not, Vitamin D plays a more important role than calcium, as it is responsible for telling the body how to use the calcium it has.

 However, vitamin D can increase the amount of calcium taken up in the blood, the organs, and all the other systems of the body—in addition to bones.